-Chad Stanwick had the type of face you wanted to punch — handsome, yet with a permanent smirk that screamed douchebag.
-He never missed an opportunity to let people know he was from Newton, Massachusetts, an affluent Boston suburb.
+Chad Stanwick had the type of face you wanted to punch — handsome, yet with a permanent smirk that screamed “douchebag.”
+He also was the type that never missed an opportunity to tell people he was from Newton, Massachusetts — an affluent Boston suburb.

 The previous spring, he won the Sigma Alpha Mu presidency by mercilessly berating the incumbent, Billy Schmear.
 “Do we still have the best parties?!
 Do we hook up with the hottest chicks anymore?!” he yelled to his fraternity brothers during his campaign.
 “The answer is no!
 And who’s fault is it?”
 He pointed at Billy Schmear.
 “Mrs. Pap Schmear’s, that’s who!
 He’s to blame, and only I, Chad Stanwick, can fix it!”